jadecobra/python_tdd_exercises/source/exceptions/IndentationError.rst

     def method():
     return

-  the terminal displays an IndentationError and the line that caused the exception
+  the terminal shows an IndentationError and the line that caused the exception

   .. code-block:: python